telezoic/thread-keeper-automator/README.md

   ```
   Extract example using [JQ](https://stedolan.github.io/jq/):

   `cat tweets.json | jq '.[].tweet.id' > tweetsID.json`

   `cat tweets.json | jq '.[].tweet.created_at' > tweetsdates.json`

   and dump in a csv . . .

-6. Clean up the .csv (see example and sort by date) - I split the csv into multiple sheets and pulled tweets by year.
+6. Clean up the .csv (see `example.csv` with added columns for date sorting) - I split the csv into multiple sheets and pulled tweets by year.

-7. Put the the `.csv` in the same directory as the python script
+7. Put the the .csv in the same directory as the python script

-8. Execute
+8. Execute the script

+`python autoThreads.py` (GIU) or `python autoHeadless.py` (Headless)

-9. Combine pdfs - ghostscript
+9. Combine the pdfs.
+I used [Ghostscript](https://www.ghostscript.com/) here.

+`gs -q -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -sOutputFile=COMBINEDPDFS.pdf *.pdf`